 Welcome!
 JGNS is now enrolling for the 2017-2018 school year.
 We are accepting children 18 months (as of 8/31) – 5 years.
 Here is our latest flyer and supplication.
 We offer flexible scheduling with coverage from 7:00am - 6:00pm, 5:00pm on Fridays.
 Here is our current flyer (with info on Open Houses) and application.
+This document has information on 2017-8 rates, including new options for coverage during school vacation weeks and Jewish holidays.

 Mission and Philosophy